 - University of Roehampton, University of West London, St Mary’s University

 - Hounslow 14-19 Service

 Funding for the CEG area is allocated annually and the Careers Education Co-ordinator is responsible for its effective deployment.
 The Careers Education Co-ordinator is based in the careers office and has an ‘open door’ policy.
 Students regularly call in for advice.
 Students have access to a range of resources giving information about all routes and pathways at post-16 and post-18.
 The school has software licenses including Higher Ideas and Kudos.

 The Careers Education Co-ordinator attends the local CEIAG Network meetings (termly) and other training as needed.
-Staff delivering careers topics via the PSHCEE curriculum have access to personal development opportunities as required.
+Staff delivering careers topics via the BLOSSOM curriculum have access to personal development opportunities as required.

 Monitoring, review and evaluation